 And like with most things when it comes to social media, there are pros and cons to tapping into the vast online world of health, fitness and wellness.
 So, let’s have a look!

 Starting with the positive, it is important to note that online spaces have made it possible for everyone to take up an interest in health and fitness.
-If someone wants to make a change in their life, such as taking up a new exercise or becoming vegan, they don’t have to go too far.
+So if someone wants to make a change in their life, such as taking up a new exercise or becoming vegan, they don’t have to go too far.
 All the information is right there, either by reading up about it on various platforms or by connecting with others online.

 This is particularly important if you lack that support system in your life; you can always know that you will find your tribe at the touch of a button!

 Still tied to the community aspect, seeing people reach their goals will undoubtedly inspire you to continue working towards yours.
 A lot of people won’t shy away from logging their struggles, too, which will help you realise that this is a process!
-It is only natural that you will lose motivation, or you will get disheartened if you don't meet your goals.
+It is only natural that you will lose motivation or get disheartened if you don’t meet your goals.
 However, it’s good to know that you can reach out and talk about these things.

 Sometimes, leading a healthy lifestyle or improving your fitness can be a privilege.
-Not everyone has access to gym memberships and nutritionists.
+Unfortunately, not everyone has access to gym memberships and nutritionists.
 The reasons will vary, but we can’t ignore the fact that there is a vast world of resources online.
 Working out at home is becoming more popular, and there are hundreds and hundreds of workouts that you can find on social media, from yoga to weightlifting.
 You will also be able to find workout regimes, tips and tricks, advice and even amazing recipes – all free!

 Health and fitness can be quite serious topics, which means that it is crucial to understand the risks of social media concerning them.
-In a sea of information that can help you, you will also find incorrect advice and tips, diet fads and the advertising of harmful products.
+Unfortunately, in a sea of information that can help you, you will also find incorrect advice and tips, diet fads and the advertising of harmful products.
 Not to mention the constant exposure to the pressure of looking a certain way, which will take a toll on your mental health!

 Body image is a topic that has become very popular in the past few years.
 Fortunately, there has been a shift in society where being happy and healthy is not dependent on size.
-Our team at Exercise values feeling happy in your body above all else – and your “healthy and fit” will look different from other people’s, but that’s OK!
+Our team at Exercise values feeling comfortable in your body above all else – and your “healthy and fit” will look different from other people’s, but that’s OK!

 It seems that miracle products are popping up on social media every day.
 A miraculous tea, amazing protein shakes, various pills or herbs, smoothies and more.
 We have already explored the topic of weight loss in our article, The Fundamentals of Weight Loss, and the conclusion was that losing weight is a lengthy process that you should ensure you can sustain long-term.
 And above all else, it should be done safely and healthily.

 It is important to steer clear of products that promise the impossible because most brands just want to grab your attention.
-And most importantly, always look critically at people who endorse them!
+Finally, and most importantly, always look critically at people who endorse them!
 Especially if it is a celebrity that will often have their own chefs and nutritionists, personal trainers and possibly a makeup team.

 A lot of the time, fitness and dieting go together.
 However, if losing weight is your goal, we advocate for doing so long-term, in a healthy and controlled way that doesn’t feel like a sacrifice.
-It should be a lifestyle change that still makes you feel happy, healthy and energised.
+Instead, it should be a lifestyle change that still makes you feel happy, healthy and energised.